 New technologies now enable the collection of huge amounts of data within a restaurant’s four walls; information that can be used for everything from marketing to product trials and franchise management.

-Even before any type of investment, it’s likely that your POS already contains a goldmine of information about every existing customer transaction, including past purchases, preferences, and full order history.
+Even before any type of investment, it’s likely that your POS system already contains a goldmine of information about every existing customer transaction, including past purchases, preferences, and full order history.

 Of course, having all this information is worthless if you are unable to analyze it and use it proactively.
 In order to make the most of your data, you must be able to understand it correctly.
-Consider the following six tips for making the most of the data flooding into your restaurant:

 1. Find growth opportunities

-Data will enable you to compare how various locations are performing in order to understand which are leading the pack and which are lagging behind.
 When you add a customer engagement solution into the mix, you can funnel that data back into a campaign which aims to drive traffic to a specific location.
 For example, you can target nearby customers with personalized coupons or special offers to bring them into that location.

 2. Promote specific products